 Retail sales and use tax exemptions for agricultural employee housing.

-5 and 82.12.02685 provide a retail sales and use tax exemption for agricultural employee housing.
+5 provide a retail sales and use tax exemption for agricultural employee housing.
 This section also explains the exemptions, who is entitled to the exemption and how to obtain an exemption certificate.

 (2) Definitions.
 The following definitions apply throughout this section.